Best practices

 An open letter from a young alumna to her fellow graduates.
 Read more →

 While the pandemic brought along its own set of challenges, it also provided us with ample room for trying out new ideas.
 Traditionally, it would have been harder to implement these new ideas, especially with the pre-existing programs giving us fairly good results.
-But, as we move ahead this year and the alumni relations keeps evolving, the best time to experiment with your alumni programs is now.
+But we have learned valuable lessons from both the pandemic and the post-pandemic situation, and as the alumni relations keeps evolving, the best time to experiment with your alumni programs is now.

 Blackbaud, the leading provider of software for powering social impact, and Almabase, the digital-first alumni engagement solution, have announced the expansion of their partnership to the education sectors of Canada and the United Kingdom.
 The partnership will provide institutions with a modern, digital-first solution to improve constituent data, drive self-serve engagement, and boost event participation.